Wage Rigidity and Retirement in Optimal Portfolio Choice: Assumptions and problem statement

+The agent's budget constraint is then assumed to satisfy: The above means that human capital, in addition to financial wealth, can be pledged as collateral to support investment and consumption.
+Note that the agent cannot default on his/her debt obligations upon death, as $B$ is assumed to be nonnegative.
+Constraint \eqref{NO_BORROWING_WITHOUT_REPAYMENT_CONDITIONLA_MEAN} was introduced as a no-borrowing-without-repayment condition in \cite{DYBVIG_LIU_JET_2010}.
+Its impact on portfolio choice was explored numerically in the context of mean-reverting labor income dynamics chosen as a proxy for sticky wages.
 Let us denote by $W^{w,x}(s; c,B,\theta)$ and $y^{x}(s)$ the solutions of system \eqref{DYNAMICS_WEALTH_LABOR_INCOME} at time $s\geq 0$, and by $H^{x}(s)$ the corresponding human capital defined in \eqref{HC}, where we emphasize the dependence of these quantities on the initial conditions $(w, x)$ and strategies $(c,B,\theta)$, where relevant.
-We can then define the set of admissible controls, as follows: Our problem is then to maximize the functional given in \eqref{OBJECTIVE_FUNCTION} over all controls in $\Pi\left(w,x\right)$.
+We can then define the set of admissible controls, as follows: